The Secret (Austin Mahone EP)

+The Secret is the second extended play by American singer Austin Mahone.
+It was released on May 23, 2014, through Cash Money Records, Republic Records, and Chase Records.
+The EP was produced by Mahone himself, alongside RedOne, Jimmy Joker, The Futuristics, Cook Classics, Fredrik Thomander, Tiny Island, and Maejor, and features a guest appearance from American rapper Pitbull.

+Two singles were released from the project.
+The EP's lead single, "What About Love", peaked at number 66 on the Billboard Hot 100.
+The second single, "Mmm Yeah" charted much higher, reaching number 49 on the Billboard Hot 100.
+The tracks "U", "Till I Find You", "All I Ever Need", "Shadow", and "Secret" were also released as promotional singles.

-The Secret is the second extended play (EP) by American singer Austin Mahone.
-It was released on May 27, 2014 through Cash Money Records and features 6 songs.
-The Secret debuted and peaked at number 5 selling 46,000 copies in its opening week.
-The lead single, "What About Love", peaked at number 66 on the Billboard Hot 100.
-To promote the project, Mahone appeared in several televised performance, including a performance of "Mmm Yeah" at Capital FM, and a tour.
+The Secret debuted at number five on the US Billboard 200, selling 46,000 copies in its opening week.
+The EP is currently Mahone's highest-charting project to date.
+To promote the project, Mahone appeared in several televised performances and embarked on a world tour.
+The music videos for the two singles were nominated for MTV Video Music Awards, with "What About Love" winning.

 Background

 In an interview with Billboard on November 4, 2013, Mahone informed the magazine that the album would see an additional collaboration with Flo Rida and maybe one or two other to-be-determined guests.
 He added: "It's coming along amazing – I'm just trying to have every little detail and just make it absolutely perfect for my fans."
 The direction of the EP reminisces a sound and themes of '90s pop music and has clear influences of Britney Spears, Backstreet Boys and *NSYNC.
-It was later announced that The Secret would be released on May 27, 2014.
+It was later announced that The Secret would be released on May 27, 2014, although it was released early in Europe on May 23.